-As of September 2016, American consumers had racked up more than $12.35 trillion dollars in debt.
-That results in the average American owing more than $16,00 in credit card debt.
+In 2017, the average American consumer debt rose around 8%.
+That results in the average American owing more than $15,000 in credit card debt.
+Holy smokes!!

 Why so much debt?
-While some is the result of medical debt and the need to cover living expenses due to a layoff, the majority is due to financing consumers lifestyles.
+While some are the result of medical debt and the need to cover living expenses due to a layoff, the majority is due to financing consumers lifestyles.
+Unfortunately, people tend to live well beyond their means.

 IS ALL DEBT BAD?

-Well, there is not really such a thing as “good’ debt.
+Well, there is no such a thing as “good’ debt.
 However, if you have taken out a home loan, that debt is not as bad as the other, more toxic type of debt.
-Credit card, personal loans and automobile debts are all those you want to avoid.
+Credit card, personal loans, and automobile debts are all those you want to avoid.
 The reason is that you continue to make payment items that lose value, such as your vehicles.
-You may also be making payments on items you no longer have, such as meals and entertainment.
+You may also be making payments on things you no longer have, such as meals and entertainment.

 If you feel the burden of debt, you are not alone.
 Debt can be soul crushing and make you feel as if you are drowning.